AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

    com.venia.core.models.commerce.MyProductTeaserImpl - venia/components/commerce/productteaser
    ```

-   This indicates that the Sling Model has been properly deployed and mapped to the correct component.
+   This line indicates that the Sling Model is properly deployed and mapped to the correct component.

 1. Refresh to the **Venia Home Page** at [http://localhost:4502/editor.html/content/venia/us/en.html](http://localhost:4502/editor.html/content/venia/us/en.html) where the Product Teaser has been added.